vekatze/neut/book/src/modules-and-sources.md

 ### Editing Source Files

-Let's see the content of `source/sample.nt`:
+Let's see the contents of `source/sample.nt`:

 ```neut
 // sample.nt